MrAnayDongre/Parkinsons-DiseaseDetection/README.md

-# In this Python machine learning project, we detected the presence of Parkinson’s Disease in individuals using various factors.
-We used an XGBClassifier for this and made use of the sklearn library to prepare the dataset.
-This gives us an accuracy of 94.87%, which is great.
+# In this Python machine learning project, I have detected the presence of Parkinson’s Disease in individuals using various factors.
+I have used an XGBClassifier for this and made use of the sklearn library to prepare the dataset.
+This gives us an accuracy of 94.87%, which is great considering not to overfit.

 # What is XGBoost?